-The crank slider would be the output to a switch being pressed, rotary motion would spin to complete 1 full reciprocating motion wires to further develop this initialidea and test to provide pills.
+The crank slider would be the output to a switch being pressed rotary motion would spin to complete 1 full reciprocating motion to provide pills.
 Using a stepper motor incorporate a electronic element to functionality.

 To design this concept as a model I have been seeking the advice of my materials and processes stakeholder, Mr Wykes, as he has an in depth knowledge of laserscript CAD and traditional methods of design.
 His advice has allowed me to build the model in a more efficient way.